 NOTE 3: The EAS IP Replacement information and the information indicating the EAS rediscovery are not provided simultaneously.

 i) If the CommonEASDNAI feature is supported, traffic correlation information in the "tfcCorreInfo" attribute.

+j) Indication of consider the N6 delay measurement in the "n6DelayInd" attribute if the N6DelayMeasurement feature is supported.

 When "InfluenceOnTrafficRouting" feature is supported, the NF service consumer may also subscribe to notifications about UP path management events.
 The NF service consumer shall include in the "upPathChgSub" attribute: